-Kyoto (京都) once was the capital of Japan and the emperor’s residence from 794 until 1869.
-Located in Kansai region together with cities such as Osaka and Kobe, Kyoto is one of the most popular destinations for tourists.
+Kyoto (京都) was once the capital of Japan and home to the emperor from 794 to 1869.
+Located in the Kansai region alongside cities like Osaka and Kobe, Kyoto remains one of the most popular destinations for both domestic and international travelers.

 Kyoto Tower is the tallest structure in Kyoto measuring 131 meters height.
 It has an observation deck at 100 meters height where public can pay admission fee to enter.
 You can enjoy the beautiful panoramic view of Kyoto city.